-September is World Lymphoma Awareness Month, which supports people with non-Hodgkin lymphoma and other forms of blood and lymph cancer.
+September is World Lymphoma Awareness Month, which supports people with NHL and other forms of blood and lymph cancer.

 October is Liver Cancer Awareness Month when foundations and charities help raise awareness for testing and funds for research.

-According to the National Ovarian Cancer Coalition, ovarian cancer is the fifth leading cause of cancer deaths in women aged 35–74.
-Researchers estimate that one in 75 women will experience ovarian cancer during their lifetimes.
+According to the National Ovarian Cancer Coalition, ovarian cancer is the fifth leading cause of cancer deaths in women of any age.
+Researchers estimate that 1 in 78 women will experience ovarian cancer during their lifetimes.